-Don’t let inclement weather stop you from biking.
-Cycling is one of the healthiest forms of exercise and when planned properly it can be a great activity year-round!
+Don’t let poor weather conditions stop you from biking.
+Cycling is one of the healthiest forms of exercise, and when appropriately planned, it can be a great activity year-round!
 With spring around the corner, here are some tips for staying safe.
-Especially at times when Mother Nature seems to throw a wrench in your plans on that next bike adventure.
+Especially when Mother Nature throws a wrench in your plans on that next bike adventure.

 Inclement weather and the rain

-Visibility is the key along with staying dry.
-It is a lot harder for both motorists and pedestrians to see you when it’s raining out.
+Visibility is the key, along with staying dry.
+It is harder for motorists and pedestrians to see you when it’s raining out.
 You can wear a reflective and fluorescent vest to stand out and attach reflectors to both your bicycle and helmet (which you should always wear!).
-Flashing lights on the front of your bicycle and on your saddle are also very eye-catching in the rain.
+Flashing lights on the front of your bike and your saddle are also very eye-catching in the rain.

 Avoid non-porous surfaces

-Driving your bike on brick, metal and wood surfaces when wet all become very slippery.
+Driving your bike on brick, metal, or wood surfaces becomes very slippery when wet.
 Try to avoid traveling over these surfaces when raining.
 If you must ride on these smooth exteriors, do so without turning your handlebars to prevent skidding and slow down.

 Dress for the temperature

-It is tempting to bundle up with multiple layers when you’re cycling in the rain with the hopes of preventing the water from soaking all the way through your clothing to you.
-Unfortunately, what will probably happen, all your layers will become wet from sweat and you’ll be stuck wearing multiple layers of soggy clothing.
-When it’s raining out dress according to the temperature outside, not the volume of rain.
-If you don’t have any waterproof clothing, a very thin poncho or large trash bag, with holes for arms and head to slip through can do wonders.
+It is tempting to bundle up with multiple layers when you’re cycling in the rain with the hopes of preventing the water from soaking through your clothing to you.
+Unfortunately, what will probably happen, all your layers will become wet from sweat, and you’ll be stuck wearing multiple layers of wet clothing.
+When it’s raining out, dress according to the temperature outside, not the volume of rain.
+If you don’t have any waterproof clothing, a very thin poncho or large trash bag with holes for arms and head to slip through can do wonders.

 Inclement weather and the snow

-Slow down—it’ll take you twice as long to stop in the snow than in clear conditions.
-When approaching stop signs or intersections, give yourself plenty of room to stop and avoid skidding.
+Slow down—it’ll take twice as long to stop in the snow than in clear conditions.
+When approaching stop signs or intersections, give yourself plenty of room to prevent and avoid skidding.

-Use fenders—when you put fenders on your bicycle, you not only stop snow from splashing up all over yourself and your bicycle, but you also keep your cycling neighbors day as well.
+Use fenders—when you put fenders on your bicycle, you not only stop snow from splashing all over yourself and your bike but also keep your cycling neighbors day.
 A win-win!

-Use an old mountain bike—fat tire bicycles are great, but they often cost more than $3,000.
-If you have an old mountain bike gathering dust in your garage, it’s often a great and cost-effective option if you want to get outside in the snow.
-You can also buy winter bike tires, with studs, if you’re so inclined.
+Use an old mountain bike—fat tire bicycles are great, especially when it snows or is icy.
+If you have an old mountain bike gathering dust in your garage, it’s often an excellent and cost-effective way to get outside when you don’t want to use your regular bike.
+You can also buy winter bike tires with studs if you’re so inclined.

 Wet weather and the heat

-Get acclimated, especially if you are used to going 15-mile and the temperature suddenly jumps up into the 90s.
-Add higher humidity, to the equation and it’s not safe to expect to take the same route in the same timeframe.
-It can take weeks to get used to cycling at high temperatures, so try taking in easy for a while so you can get used to the heat.
+Get acclimated, mainly if you are used to going 15-mile, and the temperature suddenly jumps up into the 90s.
+Add higher humidity to the equation, and it’s not safe to expect to take the same route in the same timeframe.
+It can take weeks to get used to cycling at high temperatures, so try taking it easy for a while to get used to the heat.

-Stay loose—you’ll want to wear clothing that’s loose and keeps you cool when you’re sweating.
-Avoid dark colors, but more importantly, avoid something that’s heavy and form-fitting.
+Stay loose—you’ll want to wear loose clothing and keep you cool when you’re sweating.
+Avoid dark colors, but more importantly, avoid something heavy and form-fitting.

 This article was created by Personal Injury Help (www.personalinjury-law.com), an organization dedicated to providing the public with information about personal injury and safety information.
 Nothing in this article should be construed as legal advice, and it is intended for informational use only.
-Be sure to review your local cycling ordinances to ensure you ride safely and legally!
+Review your local cycling ordinances to ensure you ride safely and legally!